JulienDrecq/pytoggl_get_timeentries/README.md

 (python main.py -h for more option : workhours, specific date range, etc.)

 /!\ For a specific dates range the limit of the return is 1000.
-So only the first 1000 found time entries are returned /!\ (view [https://github.com/toggl/toggl_api_docs/blob/master/chapters/time_entries.md#get-time-entries-started-in-a-specific-time-range Toggl API])
+So only the first 1000 found time entries are returned /!\ (view Toggl API : https://github.com/toggl/toggl_api_docs/blob/master/chapters/time_entries.md#get-time-entries-started-in-a-specific-time-range)

 Exemple :